voxpupuli/puppet-firewalld/REFERENCE.md

 ##### <a name="zone"></a>`zone`

-Name of the zone to which you want to add the port
+Name of the zone to which you want to add the port, exactly one of zone and policy must be supplied

+Default value: `unset`

 ### <a name="firewalld_rich_rule"></a>`firewalld_rich_rule`

 Manages firewalld rich rules.

-firewalld_rich_rules will autorequire the firewalld_zone specified in the zone parameter so there is no need to add dependencies for this
+firewalld_rich_rules will autorequire the firewalld_zone specified
+in the zone parameter or the firewalld_policy specified in the policy parameter so there is no need to add dependencies for this

 Example: